Terms of Business

 Use of Personal Data

 We are committed to protecting your personal information.
 We will use personal information about you fairly and lawfully, primarily in connection with the provision of insurance.
-Full details can be found in our Privacy Notice at www.newstead.co.uk which specifies the information we may collect on you and from whom, how and why we use this information, how we may share (including with other companies in the GRP group) and disclose the information and the retention of your data.
-In some instances we may need to seek your consent before processing such data.
+Full details can be found in our Privacy Notice at www.bbrowneurope.com/privacy which specifies the information we may collect on you and from whom, how and why we use this information, how we may share (including with other companies in Brown & Brown Europe) and disclose the information and the retention of your data.
+In some instances, we may need to seek your consent before processing such data.
 We will always make it clear to you when and why we are seeking your consent.
 A hard copy of the Privacy Notice is available on request.

-Newstead Insurance Brokers Ltd – Company Secretary, 7th Floor, 55 Mark Lane, London EC3R 7NE.
+Brown & Brown Insurance Brokers (UK) Limited – Company Secretary, 7th Floor, 55 Mark Lane, London EC3R 7NE.